Mariko Tamaki: Career

 Emiko Superstar, Tamaki's second graphic novel and first with illustrator Steve Rolston, is about a young woman who feels trapped in her suburban life.
 It was inspired by performance art and Girlspit, an open mic night event in Montreal.
 The protagonist is inspired to try performance art after visiting a similar space.
 As one review says, "this is a story about finding oneself, one's voice, and one's true character amidst the trappings of counter-culture fame."

 Tamaki performed at experimental feminist performance art festival Edgy Women in Montreal in 2006 and 2010.

 In 2014, she again collaborated with Jillian Tamaki on the graphic novel This One Summer, published by Groundwood Books.

-In 2016 it was announced that Tamaki would be writing a new series called Hulk starring She-Hulk for Marvel Comics, as well as the mini-series Supergirl: Being Super for DC Comics.
+In 2016, it was announced that Tamaki would be writing a new series called Hulk starring She-Hulk for Marvel Comics, as well as the mini-series Supergirl: Being Super for DC Comics.

 In 2017, she began writing novel adaptations of the Lumberjanes comic series.

 Tamaki's graphic novel collaboration with artist Rosemary Valero-O'Connell, Laura Dean Keeps Breaking Up with Me, is a queer coming-of-age story about a toxic relationship.
 It was released in May 2019 by First Second Books.

 In November 2019, Tamaki wrote a four-part mini-series for Marvel called Spider-Man & Venom: Double Trouble.

 Tamaki began writing for the Wonder Woman series with #759.
 Her run concluded with #769, and was collected in its entirety in a trade paperback titled Lords and Liars.

 Tamaki's graphic novel I Am Not Starfire was released on 10 August 2021 as part of the young adult original graphic novel series from DC Comics.
 Yoshi Yoshitani provided art for the story, which centers Starfire's daughter Mandy Koriand'r, who plans on "moving to France to escape the family spotlight and not go to college" despite her mother's protestations.

 In January 2021, as part of DC's Future State event, Tamaki and artist Dan Mora collaborated on Dark Detective, with colors by Jordie Bellaire.
 The series ran for four issues from January to February.
 In March, Tamaki, Mora, and Bellaire became the new creative team for Detective Comics, beginning with #1034.
 Tamaki is the first female lead writer of the title's publication history.
 Her run concluded with #1061.

+In April 2026, Oni Press announced the release of a four part miniseries of Adventure Time comics, Adventure Time: Quadruple Feature, written by Tamaki and illustrated by Brenda Hickey.
+The series centres around cinema, with the first issue being released in July 2026.